jdial1/Phone-Controlled-RC-Car/README.md

 4.Configure static IP address on Pi Zero

+5.Start Hotspot on phone

+6.Connect to hotspot and set to autoconnect

+7.Turn off phone hotspot

-5.Install NetIO <a href="https://play.google.com/store/apps/details?id=com.luvago.netio&hl=en">LINK</a>
+8.Install NetIO <a href="https://play.google.com/store/apps/details?id=com.luvago.netio&hl=en">LINK</a>

+9.Import controls to NetIO

 USAGE
 ------------------------
-6.Start Hotspot on phone
+1.Start Hotspot on phone and wait for Pi Zero to connect

-7.Connect to hotspot with Pi Zero
+2. use netIO to control car